ACCC Historical Timeline: 1985-Present

 ACCC received grant funding for each of the three (3) Problem-Solving Courts through the Indiana Supreme Court for FY17-18.
 In order to mitigate any delay of eligibility and coverage from Recovery Works, ACCC began a pilot program to cover intake fees associated with placement in transitional living facilities.

-ACCC received a generous grant of $5,000 from the Drug & Alcohol Consortium (DAC) to fund tangible incentives for felony-level participants supervised by the agency.
+ACCC received grant funding from the Drug & Alcohol Consortium (DAC) to fund tangible incentives for felony-level participants supervised by the agency.
 These incentives include bus passes, gift cards to restaurants, and tokens to reward positive behavioral change and eventual completion of supervision.
 Problem-Solving Courts participants received a similar grant supported by the Indiana Supreme Court.

 In FY16-17, ACCC completed its second year of direct observations for the facilitation of CBT curriculums.
 The direct observations are supervised by the Quality Assurance Division and typically actuated by the CBT/Clinical Division supervisors.
 Feedback is formally provided to each facilitator and is included as collateral for annual performance evaluations as evidence of EBP Competencies.